Jesse-gh/Invoicing-App-for-a-Construction-Company/README.md

 If you'd like to get in touch, feel free to **contact me**:

+---

 **Email:** jesse.honkavaara@gmail.com

-And if you want to, let's connect on LinkedIn!
+And if you want to, let's connect on LinkedIn:

 **LinkedIn:** www.linkedin.com/in/jesse-honkavaara-287521357